Most of us will probably try our hand at writing an original song at some point in our musical learning journey.

 While it is an undeniable fact that there are already tons of songs in the world, and even more people writing and showcasing their work on social media avenues such as Youtube and Myspace, it is the quantity that often overpowers the quality of the songs written.
 If you had given up writing your own song, you would have given up the chance to pen a song that might be truly special that could connect with people around the world.

 This is where songwriting lessons come in.
-Songwriting lessons can give you write and complete a song by offering guidelines to follow in composing lyrics, harmony and melody.
+Songwriting lessons can help you to write and complete a song by offering guidelines to follow in composing lyrics, harmony and melody.

 In the songwriting section of GuitarPlayerWorld.com, we hope to provide you with tips and lessons on guitar songwriting.
 Who knows, with proper practice and creativity, you may just have the next BIG song under your pen!